WheteThunger/DroneScaleManager/README.md

 bool API_ParentEntity(Drone drone, BaseEntity entity)
 ```

-- Parents the specified entity to the root entity of the resized drone, without resizing the entity.
+- Parents the specified entity to the root entity of the resized drone, without resizing the entity
-- The `localPosition` of the entity's transform will automatically be scaled according to the drone size.
+- The `localPosition` of the entity's transform will automatically be scaled according to the drone size
-- Spawns the entity if not already spawned.
+- Spawns the entity if not already spawned
-- Returns `true` if the entity was parented successfully.
+- Returns `true` if the entity was parented successfully
-- Returns `false` if the drone is a delivery drone is or not resized.
+- Returns `false` if the drone is a delivery drone is or not resized

 #### API_ParentTransform